why... music??

 THE SCENE BETWEEN

-one of the first places that i got into music was little big planet, who featured the go! team on both games. i remember i was so excited to listen to that i found an early preview of the album NPR had put out. for a while, this was my favorite album period. i think slide dethroned it, but this album is still one of my all time favorites. i have a strong memory of listening to this on a road trip with my family, looking out the window at the trees poking out the cliff faces surrounding us.
+one of the first places that i got into music was little big planet, who featured the go! team on both games. that was in middle school. from the soundtrack, they became one of the few artists i followed as i got older. when scene between was annouced, I was excited. i remember i found a way to prelisten to this album via a NPR page. it was an unexpectedly indie rock addition to the go! team's style of blasted out, blissfully nostalgic music. for a while, this was my favorite album period. i think slide dethroned it, but this album is still one of my all time favorites. i have a strong memory of listening to this on a road trip with my family, looking out the window at the trees poking out the cliff faces surrounding us.

 love: